Frequently Asked Questions

 What are the minimum residential automobile parking requirements for new development under the proposed zoning?

-In the proposed zoning districts (B2-5, B3-5, and C1-5), within one-half mile of a CTA/Metra station or one-quarter mile of a major bus corridor (which includes the entire Broadway study area), the residential parking minimums are 1 space per 2 units for the first 100 units and 0.3 spaces per unit after the first 100 units.
+In the proposed zoning districts (B2-5, B3-5, and C1-5), within one half mile of a CTA/Metra station or one quarter mile of a major bus corridor (which includes the entire Broadway study area), the residential parking minimums are one space per two units for the first 100 units, and 0.3 spaces per unit after the first 100 units.
 The Zoning Administrator may approve an Administrative Adjustment to reduce the parking requirement further when appropriate, potentially down to 0 parking spaces.
 Requirements vary for other land uses and when buildings are being repurposed or expanded.
 Additional information about parking requirements can be found in 17-10-0207 and 17-10-0102-B of the Zoning Ordinance.